Maus: International publication

 Penguin Books obtained the rights to publish the initial volume in the Commonwealth in 1986.
 In support of the African National Congress's cultural boycott in opposition to apartheid, Spiegelman refused to "compromise with fascism" by allowing publication of his work in South Africa.

 By 2011, Maus had been translated into about 30 languages.
 Three translations were particularly important to Spiegelman: French, as his wife was French, and because of his respect for the sophisticated Franco-Belgian comics tradition; German, given the book's background; and Polish.
 Poland was the setting for most of the book, and Polish was the language of his parents and his own mother tongue.
 The publishers of the German edition had to convince the German culture ministry of the work's serious intent to have the swastika appear on the cover, per laws prohibiting the display of Nazi symbolism.
 Reception in Germany was positive—Maus was a best-seller and was taught in schools.
 The Polish translation encountered difficulties; as early as 1987, when Spiegelman planned a research visit to Poland, the Polish consulate official who approved his visa questioned him about the Poles' depiction as pigs, and pointed out how serious an insult it was.
 Publishers and commentators refused to deal with the book for fear of protests and boycotts.
 Piotr Bikont, a journalist for Gazeta Wyborcza, set up his own publishing house to publish Maus in Polish in 2001.
 Demonstrators protested Maus's publication and burned the book in front of Gazeta's offices.
 Bikont's response was to don a pig mask and wave to the protesters from the office windows.
 The magazine-sized Japanese translation was the only authorized edition with larger pages.
 Long-standing plans for an Arabic translation have yet to come to fruition.
 A Russian law passed in December 2014 prohibiting the display of Nazi propaganda led to the removal of Maus from Russian bookstores leading up to Victory Day due to the swastika appearing on the book's cover.
+Now the book is widely available again, with a slightly modified cover.